levsthings/polyglot-ideas/README.md

 # Polyglot Ideas

-#### Simple and fun command-line programs to implement when trying out new programming languages:
+#### Simple and fun programs to implement when trying out new programming languages:

 **Utility/Tool**